 QSEHRA stands for the qualified small employer HRA.
 This HRA, which is also known as a small business HRA allows small employers to set aside a fixed amount of money each month that employees can use to purchase individual health insurance or use on medical expenses, tax-free.

 QSEHRA works similarly to the ICHRA: Employees pay for their own health insurance and medical bills and provide proof of their expenses.
-Employers then reimburse the employee up to the set limit - $5250/year for individuals, and $10,600/year for families.
+Employers then reimburse the employee up to the set limit - for 2021 those limits are $5300/year for individuals, and $10,700/year for families.
 The contribution limits are unique to this type of HRA.
 The ICHRA doesn’t set a limit.

 Why should I offer an HRA?